 We’ve been to a few different Royal Thai Embassies and Consulate-Generals but our latest Thai visa run to Penang, Malaysia has been by far the easiest, least stressful run we’ve done to date.
-After a cheap international flight down to this Malaysian island, we enjoyed an easily explorable city, delicious food, and a comfortable hotel while we waited to get our next Thai visas.
+After a cheap international flight down to this island, we enjoyed an easy-to-explore city, delicious food, and a comfortable hotel while we waited to get our next Thai visas.
 What more could anyone ask for?

 What to Know Before You Go

 - This office grants single entry Tourist Visas to foreigners; only Malaysians (or applicants with residency in Malaysia) are eligible to apply for multiple entry Tourist Visas.